• Skip to primary navigation

 Restarting the Windows Explorer service can help, if the Wireless Icon is visible in the taskbar, but it is not updating itself to show the status of Network connection on your computer.

-1. Right-click on the Start button and click on Task Manager.
+1. Right-click on the Taskbar and click on Task Manager.

-2. On the Task Manager screen, select Windows Explorer entry under ‘Processes’ tab and click on the Restart button.
+2. On the Task Manager screen, switch to Processes tab > Locate/select Windows Explorer entry and click on the Restart button.

 Restart Windows Explorer

-Note: If you do not see Windows Explorer entry, open any Folder on your computer and this will bring up the Windows Explorer entry in Task Manager.
+Note: If you do not see Windows Explorer Service, open any File/Folder on your computer and this should bring up the Windows Explorer Service on the Task Manager screen.

 Once Windows Explorer service Restarts, you should find the Network icon updating itself to show the status of network connection on your computer.